 - In the Library Settings category, set a name for the Activities Root Category or leave the default library name.
 This creates a new category for the reusable component in the Activities panel.
 Select the check box next to the Include Sources to package all

-.xamlsources within the library, including workflows that were previously made private.
+.xamlsources within the generated assembly file, including workflows that were previously made private.
 This is helpful during debugging workflows.